 You can give away anything in the world, but a great contest starts with an enticing and magical prize that gets your fans and target market excited enough to enter.

-Your choice of prize should be an investment, it should be relevant and available:
+Your choice of the prize should be an investment, it should be relevant and available:

 - Something unique.
 It can be a product, service or experience.